PedestrianDynamics/PedestrianDynamics.github.io/content/models/generalized_centrifugal_force_model/index.md

 #### Pedestrian-wall repulsive force

-In the Generalized Centrifugal Force Model, the repulsive force between pedestrians and walls represents the force that propels pedestrians away from walls and other fixed structures.
-For a pedestrian labeled as $i$, this repulsive force is nullified when $i$ moves parallel to the wall.
-However, while this force behavior is accurate, it results in minimal repulsion when the pedestrian's trajectory is nearly aligned with the wall.
+The repulsive force between pedestrians and walls pushes pedestrians away from walls and other fixed structures.
+For a pedestrian $i$, this force vanishes when $i$ moves parallel to the wall, which leaves almost no repulsion when the trajectory is nearly aligned with the wall.

 For this reason, we characterize in this model walls by three-point masses acting on pedestrians within a certain interaction range.